outworkers/phantom/docs/basics/batches.md

 }
 ```

-First, let's define a base table to explore batching options.
+Now let's define a few tables to allow us to exemplify batch queries.

 ```scala